modelix/modelix/README.md

 # Clone the repo

-Obviously you first have to clone this repository.
 At this time there are no builds or releases available.
+You have to clone the repo to use modelix.

 # Editing the sources